openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 For DriverContainers to build the kernel modules we need entitlements first.
 The e2e story is described here: [https://bit.ly/2XjZq5D](https://bit.ly/2XjZq5D)
 We need to provide an interface for vendors to hook in their business logic of building the drivers For prebuilt containers pullable from a vendor's repository we're going to use a ImageContentSourcePolicy, currently only pulling by digest works, we cannot pull by label now.
 We need to accommodate this in the naming scheme of a DriverContainer.
 If a DriverContainer needs additional RPM packages in a proxy environment we need to update the configuration for dnf and rhsm.
-They do not respect the environmental variables for a proxy.
-The documentation is missing how to use the annotation for a workload to have those automatically populated (BZ: [https://bugzilla.redhat.com/show_bug.cgi?id=1822765](https://bugzilla.redhat.com/show_bug.cgi?id=1822765) ).

-Steps to enable proxy setting for yum, dnf, rhsm in a container all of those tools ignore the environment variables (BZs filed)
+Steps to enable proxy setting for yum, dnf, rhsm in a container

 ```
 $ sudo vim /etc/dnf/dnf.conf